People of the Book

 Second Peter, chapter 1, puts it this way,

-Knowing this first of all, that no prophecy of Scripture comes from someone’s own interpretation, for no prophecy was ever produced by the will of man, but men spoke from God as they were carried along by the Holy Spirit (vv.
-20-21).
+Knowing this first of all, that no prophecy of Scripture comes from someone’s own interpretation, for no prophecy was ever produced by the will of man, but men spoke from God as they were carried along by the Holy Spirit. (vv.
+20–21)

-Now, inspiration doesn’t mean that those 40 authors were simply taking dictation.
+Now, inspiration doesn’t mean that those forty authors were simply taking dictation.
 God worked through their human personalities, and that’s why you see the differences of those personalities and their language that comes through the different books of the Bible.

 When we speak of the inspiration of Scripture, we’re speaking of the inspiration of the original manuscripts.
 But the problem is that we don’t have any of those manuscripts today.
 None of those are available today.
 None of those are still in existence.
+None of those have been preserved.
+One of the reasons could be that if we had them, we might worship them instead of God and His truth.

-So the question is: If it were the original manuscripts that were preserved, but we don’t have any of those manuscripts, how can we be sure that the Bible we’re holding in our hands today is really the Word of God?
+So the question is: if it were the original manuscripts that were preserved, but we don’t have any of those manuscripts, how can we be sure that the Bible we’re holding in our hands today is really the Word of God?

 Well, we said that not only did God inspire His Word, but He has preserved His Word.
 That’s where I just want to quickly introduce you to a couple of theological concepts here—things you’ll read about in systematic theologies.